Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 						ACKNOWLEDGEMENTS

-        First, we respectfully thank to U Kyaw Zwa Soe, the Rector of University of Computer Studies (Mandalay),for his kind permission to carry out this project, general guidance and workable environment during the period of study.
+        First, we respectfully thank to U Kyaw Zwa Soe, the Rector of University of Computer Studies, (Mandalay),for his kind permission to carry out this project, general guidance and workable environment during the period of study.

 	Secondly, we would like to respectfully thank Dr. Sann Sann Tint, our pro-rector of University of